 The Deluxe Desert Life

 Located in Al Khatim, the Arabian Nights Village is a literal oasis in the desert.
-You’ll find it when heading from Abu Dhabi down the E22, as you pull off about halfway to Al Ain then its 30 minutes inland, off road but manageable in a 2WD.
-Accommodation here is limited, with patrons residing in traditional “bayts” (typical Bedouin buildings) but with all the modern luxuries you can think of.
+You’ll find it when heading from Abu Dhabi down the E22, as you pull off about halfway to Al Ain then its 30 minutes inland, off-road but manageable in a 2WD.
+Accommodation here is limited, with patrons residing in traditional “bayts” (typical Bedouin buildings) but with all the modern luxuries you can dream of.
 Many visitors who go for desert safari trips drop by this exclusive, understated resort.
 As the sun goes down and the temperature drops, the evening’s entertainment schedule lights up the resort.
 Camel rides are on offer (I’m sure you probably greeted some on your drive in too), dune buggies, dune bashing (open for everyone over 6), sandboarding or you can relax in their resort pool before a full evening program of entertainment.